imatix/gsl/README.txt

     .new [[<data-specifier>] . <name>] [before <before-scope> | after <after-scope>] [as <alias> | noalias] [nostack] .new <name> [to <data-specifier> | before <before-scope> | after <after-scope>] [as <alias> | noalias] [nostack]

 Creates a new XML item.
 This allows you to build new items in the data tree.
 The new item has the specified name and is a child of the XML item corresponding to th specified scope, or the most recently opened scope if none is specified.
-If a `before-scope` or `after-scope` is specified, then then it must be the name of an open scope corresponding to a child of &lt;data-specifier>, and the new item is inserted just before &lt;before-scope> or just after &lt;after-scope>; otherwise the  new item is inserted after any existing children.
+If a `before-scope` or `after-scope` is specified, then it must be the name of an open scope corresponding to a child of `<data-specifier>`, and the new item is inserted just before `<before-scope>` or just after `<after-scope>`; otherwise the new item is inserted after any existing children.
 The construct creates a new scope with the name specified by the alias or the item name if there is no alias.
 The following block of code is processed exactly once within this new scope.
-It would typically done some attributes of the new XML item.
+It would typically set some attributes of the new XML item.
 These values can then be retrieved during a future iteration of a `for` construct through the new item.

 **.endnew**